soundio/sequence-json/README.md

 The name of a major key, a capital letter followed optionally by an accidental, as in `"A♭"`, `"A"`, `"A♯"`, `"B♭"`, `"B"`, `"C"`, and so on up to `"G♯"`.

 Represents a visual key change in written notation only.
 Does not affect how a performance sounds.
-Harmonic generators should use `"chord"` events to generate sound based on modes.
+<blockquote>Harmonic generators should use `"chord"` events to generate sound based on modes.</blockquote>

 ---